5 Key Use Cases for AI in Learning and Development

 Data Readiness

 Before introducing AI tools, evaluate the quality of your data.
-Consider where the AI will pull information from, such as your LMS, HRIS, performance management tools, and other systems.
+Consider where the AI will pull information from, such as your CRM, HRIS, performance management tools, and other systems.

-Be transparent with stakeholders about what data is collected, how it will be used, and why.
+Plus, an AI implementation expert can help you and your stakeholders outline what data is and is not collected, how it will be used, and why.
 Wherever possible, personally identifiable information should be anonymized to maintain compliance with data protection regulations and protect individual privacy.

 Change Management